pdmosses/metaborg.github.io/docs/references/statix/basic-constraints.md

    added to scopes from outside the `try`.
 This behavior also implies that values constructed within a `try` construct will never escape the `try` context.
-2. Disequalities in `$Constraint` that involve free variables cause the `try` to fail, because appearently the disequality does not for all models of the outer context.
+2. Disequalities in `$Constraint` that involve free variables cause the `try` to fail, because appearently the disequality does not hold for all models of the outer context.

 !!! todo
     Explain the design choices for `try` in a background section.